 Persons refused entry at the border are liable to immediate removal to the point of departure,[8] meaning that, in practice, they are required to present their asylum application immediately.

-Upon presentation of the application, the asylum seeker is required to fill out a preliminary form, which includes information on identification, itinerary, grounds of the asylum application, supporting evidence, and witnesses.
-Until 2023, according to the information available to CPR, the preliminary form was available in Portuguese, English, French, Spanish, Arabic, Lingala, Russian, Ukrainian, and Pashtu.
-According to CPR’s experience, asylum seekers are not systematically provided with quality interpretation services at this stage of the procedure, which may result in the collection of insufficient and low-quality information.
+Upon presentation of the application, the asylum applicant is required to fill out a preliminary form, which includes information on identification, itinerary and date of entry into Portugal, grounds of the asylum application, supporting evidence, and witnesses.
+The form is available in Portuguese, English, French, and Spanish.
+According to AIMA, first-line officers help applicants at this stage and interpretation is provided both for filling out the form and for any communication with AIMA’s officers.
+According to CPR’s experience, asylum applicants are not systematically provided with quality interpretation services at this stage of the procedure, which may result in the collection of insufficient and low-quality information.[9]

-During SEF’s tenure, despite isolated delays (e.g. related to the registration of asylum applications presented in SEF’s regional branches), CPR has not encountered systemic or serious problems regarding the registration of applications as opposed to occasional delays in the renewal of documents (usually linked to difficulties in making appointments with SEF).[11]
+During SEF’s tenure, despite isolated delays (e.g. related to the registration of asylum applications presented in SEF’s regional branches), CPR did not encounter systemic or serious problems regarding the registration of applications as opposed to occasional delays in the renewal of documents (usually linked to difficulties in making appointments with SEF).[11]

 Since the beginning of AIMA’s operation, CPR has observed/received reports of concerning practices pertaining to the registration of asylum applications, namely:

-• Late registration of applications made by individuals in administrative detention (up to several days), compounded by the fact that, upon registration, the authorities recorded the date of registration as the date of the application instead of referring to the date when the asylum seeker effectively applied for international protection.
+- Late registration of applications made by individuals in administrative detention (up to several days), compounded by the fact that, upon registration, the authorities recorded the date of registration as the date of the application instead of referring to the date when the asylum applicant effectively applied for international protection.

 A decision from the Central Administrative Court South (TCA South) issued in 2021 considered that applications for international protection presented remotely may not be altogether disregarded by SEF.
-In the case analysed, the application had been initially filed by a lawyer representing the applicant via fax, and was not taken into account by SEF, which demanded it be made in person in order for the necessary checks to be performed (namely because it was not possible to confirm whether the applicant was indeed in Portugal at the time of application).[12]
-According to CPR’s observation, this did not lead to changes in practice.
+In the case analysed, the application had been initially filed by a lawyer representing the applicant via fax, and was not taken into account by SEF, which demanded it be made in person in order for the necessary checks to be performed (namely because it was not possible to confirm whether the applicant was indeed in Portugal at the time of application).[16]
+According to AIMA, the Agency acknowledges the importance of accepting remote asylum applications, particularly in situations where the applicant cannot be physically present at the time.
+The Agency accepts the application, but notifies the applicant to report to the services as soon as possible to formalise and complete the application, in particular to collect biometric data.

 A study focusing on the situation of asylum-seeking unaccompanied children and ageing out in Portugal published in 2021 revealed that the majority of those questioned stated that they were not aware of the possibility of applying for international protection upon arrival in the country, and that they had been informed of it by the national authorities in light of their situation.[19]